Overview

 Table 1: Proposed Differential Rates for 2025/26

-How to provide feedback
+How feedback was provided

-We are inviting residents and ratepayers to review the proposed model and provide their feedback.
+The City invited residents and ratepayers to review the proposed model and provide their feedback.
 The Differential Rates Model is available for public viewing and can be accessed on the right-hand side of this page named 'Objects and Reasons Rating Strategy for Differential Rates'.